VallabhReddy/Data-Science-Portfolio/README.md

 </tr>
 <tr>
 <td>9</td>
-<td>China has climbed the ranks to number 1 for number 4 over these 20 years.</td>
+<td>China has climbed the ranks to number 1 for imports from number 4 over these 20 years.</td>
 </tr>
 <tr>
 <td>10</td>